What information is recorded about your insolvency?

 May 20, 2020

-• However, all forms of bankruptcy are also held with the National Personal Insolvency Index (NPII).
-Although, recorded information on the NPII is held longer than on your credit file.
+• However, the National Personal Insolvency Index (NPII) also holds all forms of bankruptcy.
+Recorded information on the NPII is held longer than on your credit file.

 • Finally, lenders will look at your credit file when you apply for credit.
 As such, Part 9 may prevent you from getting further finance.
 Although, not all lenders check for long term insolvencies.